raghava505/Rock-Paper-Scissors-using-TFOD-API-object-detection/README.md

 # Rock-Paper-Scissors-using-TFOD-API-object-detection

-The notebooks numberes as 1,2 are ccloned from this repository : https://github.com/nicknochnack/TFODCourse.git
+The notebooks numberes as 1,2 are cloned from this repository : https://github.com/nicknochnack/TFODCourse.git

 These are are actual steps which we need to follow to achieve custom object detection.